B4C0Nop/B4C0Nop.github.io/index.md

 Optional notes for readers
 Some binaries may require additional fixes after dumping, depending on how the packer works.
 Always keep a backup of the original packed binary in case something goes wrong.
-Scylla provides an easy interface for reconstructing both the IAT and PE header, which is crucial for creating a fully runnable unpacked file.

 **Manually unpacking UPX resource list**